katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-This keywords extract all the embedded images from a range of PDF pages.
+This keyword extracts all the embedded images from a range of PDF pages.
 By default, the images are saved to your **Project Folder\Data Files\Temp**.
 ### Parameters
 <table width="854">
 <tbody>